Hi, I’m Tara

 • My calm is morning coffee on the porch, walking my rescue pup Nori, swimming in the ocean, and yoga.

-• “Where are you from?”
-It’s complicated.
+• Answering “Where are you from?” is complicated.
 I grew up outside of Oklahoma City, my adult home is in Boston, and I then moved to Lebanon and Jordan as a humanitarian.
 Now I’m in the Washington, D.C., area, based in Arlington, VA where we are putting down roots.

 • My non-negotiable: coffee must be black and hot.